Early Bird Fee: £35 Student / £50 Staff

 - RAS 2017 will only accept emailed submissions of PDF files.

-- Paper submissions should be anonymized, no more than 2 pages long (references do not count toward the page limits).
+- Paper submissions should be anonymized, no more than 2 pages long (references do not count toward the page limits), single column, minimum font 11 point, single line spacing, A4 paper with 2cm minimum borders.

 - All submitted papers will be reviewed by at least three reviewers.
 Papers will be evaluated on the basis of research originality, excellence, significance and relevance to this theme of RAS 2017.